 By Buglife’s Countries Manager Andrew Whitehouse

-Contrary to a popular belief, adding more honeybees is not the answer to pollinator declines.
+Contrary to popular belief, adding more honeybees is not the answer to pollinator declines.
 In fact, it may do more harm than good.

 What animal do you think of when pollinators are mentioned?
 It is probably not a fly, a wasp, a moth, or even a wild bee.
 It is most likely a honeybee.
-Well, certainly that is our experience with the press and media, in their eyes pollination is all about honeybees.
+Well, certainly that is our experience with the press and media.
+In their eyes, pollination is all about honeybees.
 Stories about pollinator declines are illustrated with pictures of honeybees and beekeepers, and well-meaning pollinator conservation projects focus on increasing the number of honeybee hives in our towns, cities and countryside.
 So, is this helping pollinators or could it be missing the point?

 Pollination is about so much more than honeybees – there are estimated to be more than 4,000 species of insects in the UK that pollinate our crops and wild plants.
 There is growing recognition of the importance of our wild pollinators, alongside mounting evidence that they are in serious trouble.

 The Western honeybee (Apis mellifera) provides highly valued pollination services for a range of agricultural crops, especially where there is a lack of wild pollinators, or where large numbers of bees are required to pollinate monocultures of mass flowering crops.
 Honeybees also provide us with honey, beeswax and other products, so their economic contribution to humans is significant.
 Honeybees are able to cope with domestication, they can live in artificial hives – allowing us to easily access their honey and wax.
-The hives can also be moved easily enabling honeybees to be transported to crops needing pollinating.
+The hives can also be moved easily, enabling honeybees to be transported to crops needing pollinating.
 Honeybees can live in a range of habitats and are able to feed on a wide range of flowers – they are often described as a cosmopolitan super-generalist.
-For all of these reasons the honeybee is an important insect, it has been domesticated, and it has been transported around the world by people – they are present on every continent, except Antarctica.
+For all of these reasons, the honeybee is an important insect, it has been domesticated, and it has been transported around the world by people – they are present on every continent, except Antarctica.

 However, there are hundreds of thousands of other species of insects that are also pollinators – these include wild bees such as bumblebees and solitary bees, flies, butterflies and moths, beetles and wasps.
-Yes, the next time that someone asks you “what’s the point of wasps?” you can tell them that they are pollinators!
+Yes, the next time that someone asks you “what’s the point of wasps?”, you can tell them that they are pollinators!
 Many of these pollinating insects are specialist species (ones requiring a narrow range of flower types to feed on, or habitats to live in), and many plants are only pollinated by these specialists.
 Cocoa is a good example (albeit not a crop of the UK) – it is pollinated by flies – midges to be more precise.
 Some flowers, such as tomatoes, can only be pollinated by bumblebees.
 And, if you do not have the right pollinator, you are not going to produce your crop.
-So to have a balanced, healthy environment we need to have our full range of natural pollinators, we cannot just rely upon honeybees.
+So to have a balanced, healthy environment, we need to have our full range of natural pollinators.
+We cannot just rely upon honeybees.

 Given their economic importance, you may be surprised to find out that there is very little monitoring of the health of our wild pollinator populations.
-The UK Pollinator Monitoring Scheme (PoMS) will go some way to improving our data and understanding, however we will need a few more years worth of data before any analysis can be undertaken.
+The UK Pollinator Monitoring Scheme (PoMS) will go some way to improving our data and understanding.
+However, we will need a few more years worth of data before any analysis can be undertaken.
 So we largely rely upon surveys and monitoring of more conspicuous species like butterflies, moths and bumblebees, and on the distribution data that is collected by specialist recording schemes.

 The results are extremely troubling.
 We are seeing a reduction in the abundance of pollinators, and the diversity of pollinator species.
 Increasingly, pollinator assemblages are becoming dominated by a reduced number of widespread, generalist, more mobile species.
 The more specialist and less mobile species are suffering the greatest declines, and in many cases becoming locally extinct.
 The trends are similar amongst a range of insect groups from butterflies and moths to hoverflies and wild bees.
 If our pollinator populations are not cared for they can become damaged, depleted and cease to function.